unarmedpuppy/homelab-ai/README.md

     00 22 1 * *     /usr/bin/rsnapshot delta
     ```

-     There will be six `alpha` snapshots taken each day, a `beta` rsnapshot at midnight, a `gamma` snapshot on Saturdays at 11:00pm and a `delta` rsnapshot at 10pm on the first day of each month.
+     There will be 0 `alpha` snapshots taken each day, 1 `beta` rsnapshot at midnight, 1 `gamma` snapshot on Saturdays at 11:00pm and 0 `delta` rsnapshot at 10pm on the first day of each month.

 ### Persist mounted external hard drives